 What is anal cancer?

 The anus is the body’s opening at the lower end of the intestines.
 The anus is about an inch and a half long and connects the lower part of the large intestine to the outside of the body.
-It opens to allow the passage of stool (feces) during a bowel movement.
-It is lined with cells that are like the cells lining the bladder, vagina, urethra, and other places in the body.
-These cells are called squamous cells.
+It opens to allow stool (feces) to leave the body during a bowel movement.

 Anal tumors that are cancer